Key takeaways

 One example of this is the recent requirement that CFP® Professionals must understand the psychology of financial planning and how individual beliefs, values, and attitudes toward money influence our financial decisions and lives.

-- scheduling bigger picture planning sessions and regular check-ups to measure progress
+- Scheduling bigger picture planning sessions and regular check-ups to measure progress

-- making appropriate adjustments
+- Making appropriate adjustments

-- offering the ability to touch base as planned and unplanned life events unfold
+- Offering the ability to touch base as planned and unplanned life events unfold

 #4 What’s your approach to investing my money?

-There are three general approaches to investing.
+There are three general approaches to investment advice.

-Firms that focus exclusively on managing money.
 Any planning advice is incidental and secondary to the investments.
-You will typically pay a high fee, between 1% to 2%, based on the amount they invest for you.
+You will typically pay a high management fee, between 1% to 2%, based on the amount they invest for you.

-What we believe is financial planning as it should be.
-This approach starts with a broader financial plan – one that looks at your entire life and not just your money – and personalizes an investment strategy to support it.
+This approach starts with a broader financial plan—one that looks at your entire life and not just your money—and personalizes an investment strategy to support it.
 This solution is designed to fit your life today with the flexibility to evolve as your plans do.
-This is the type of financial planning we’re committed to providing at Facet.
+This is the type of financial planning we’re committed to providing at Facet, where our investment philosophy is just one piece of your financial puzzle.

-#6 What am I actually getting?
+#5 What am I actually getting?
 Do I get a report, or some other deliverables?

 Some advisors use software to auto-generate complicated 60+ page reports every quarter, which you may or may not read.